clementroume/holbertonschool-web_front_end/README.md

 By the end of this repository, the following concepts should be clearly understood and mastered:

 - **Flexbox**:

   - Understand how to build responsive layouts using CSS Flexbox.
   - Align and distribute items using Flexbox properties like `justify-content`, `align-items`, `flex-direction`, and more.
   - Learn how to manage layout challenges using Flexbox in one-dimensional space.
 - **Forms**:

   - Structure HTML5 forms for various use cases (e.g., comments, search forms).
   - Choose and implement appropriate input types (e.g., text, email, textarea).
   - Apply form validation using regular expressions and HTML attributes.
   - Style form elements to provide visual feedback on validity, required fields, and states.
   - Ensure forms are usable and accessible, following best practices for user experience.
 - **Sass & Scss**:

   - Understand the differences between Sass and Scss syntax.
   - Use variables, mixins, and functions to enhance and modularize CSS.
   - Write clean, maintainable CSS with loops, inheritance, and conditional statements in Sass.
   - Leverage Sass features like `@import`, `@use`, and `@extend` to improve code structure.
 - **Developer Tools**:

   - Learn how to use browser developer tools for inspecting, debugging, and optimizing websites.
   - Understand how to use the console, network, and performance tabs to improve the development process.
 - **Responsive Web Design**:

   - Implement **mobile-first design** principles using CSS.
   - Use **CSS media queries** to adapt styles for different screen sizes.
   - Utilize flexible CSS units like `rem`, `em`, `%`, `vh`, `vw` to create fluid layouts.
   - Optimize typography for readability across devices.
   - Implement responsive navigation menus and optimize images for different screen sizes.
   - Understand the difference between **responsive design** and **adaptive design**.
   - Use breakpoints effectively to target specific screen widths.
+- **Accessibility**:

+  - Understand and implement **WCAG** guidelines for web accessibility.
+  - Use **ARIA** roles, landmarks, and attributes to improve web content for screen readers.
+  - Ensure web pages are navigable via keyboard and compliant with accessibility standards.
+  - Conduct accessibility testing using tools like Axe and screen readers to identify and resolve issues.

 These projects will help build proficiency in the key tools and techniques required to develop modern web applications.